 The U.S. Navy has developed a laser weapon that would stand up against the lightsaber.
 The LaWS (Laser Weapons System) is fully operational on board the USS Ponce amphibious transport ship, said CNN.
 Its laser moves at the speed of light, which is 50,000 times the speed of an incoming intercontinental ballistic missile, as CNN reported.
 “It is remarkably precise, which the Navy says could limit collateral damage in wartime.”

 It’s easy to overlook, but we have accomplished tremendous steps in space travel in the past 60 years: From Sputnik’s orbit of the Earth in 1957 to the current International Space Station (ISS) — spearheaded by five international space agencies.
-ISS astronauts incidentally watched the most recent “Star Wars: Episode VIII” while in orbit.
+ISS astronauts incidentally watched “Star Wars: Episode VIII The Last Jedi” while in orbit.